Review

 Posted in Review

 This one's a keeper in my books.
-Situated right on the N1 from Cape Town to Johannesburg slap in the middle between Three Sisters and Richmond.
-Beautifully renovated farmsteads, tastefully decorated with all the amenities for a self catering stay for one night or 10, take your pick.
-What's...
+Situated right on the N1 from Cape Town to Johannesburg, slap in the middle between Three Sisters and Richmond, it offers a warm, authentic Karoo experience.
+Beautifully renovated farmsteads, tastefully decorated with all the amenities for a self-catering stay...

 Molopo Kalahari Lodge: Kgalagadi Transfrontier Park